kastaneda/acme/README.md

 There is special target `make expire`, it it finds certificates older than 30 days and put their timestamp to far past.
 Such certificates would be renewed on next `make` run.

-Note: to use new certificates, you should reload your webserver.

 Multiple webservers